 What will happen next is that the carpet baggers will move into the Levels to buy up the land at rock bottom fire-sale prices, which is all the farmers will be able to charge now that the land has been contaminated from overflowing sewerage and their farms are virtually uninsurable.
 The carpet baggers will probably make a killing in selling that land on to the frackers, as it stands over a huge shale gas field which they’ve been slavering over for some time.
 Continue reading “Frackers are being offered licences to drill on the flooded Somerset Levels”

-It’s no wonder that when Chris Smith, the head of the Environment Agency, arrived on the Somerset Levels today, he was running scared.
+It’s no wonder that when Chris Smith, the head of the Environment Agency, arrived on the Somerset Levels to examine the flooding, he was running scared.
 Apparently, he didn’t let anyone know exactly where he would arrive, and when.

 He didn’t even tell the local MP.
 Continue reading “The Deliberate Flooding of the Somerset Levels – Part 1”